CurtCato/SendIt-Back-End-Capstone-API/README.md

 There are a couple steps to run this server.
 After you clone the repo, cd into it and perform the following steps:

-In the root project directory run the command: python manage.py makemigrations Next run: python manage.py migrate
+In the root project directory run the command: python manage.py makemigrations SendItApp Next run: python manage.py migrate

 Run this command: python -m venv SendItAPI
 Next, in cmd cd into the SendItEnv directory within the project directory